Back to blog

 30 to 80 euros per month

-This is generally cheaper than regular student health insurance.
+That makes incoming insurance significantly cheaper than regular student health insurance.

-Most incoming plans can be purchased for:
+Most incoming policies can be taken out for:

 • a few weeks